Anna Cieślak

 Anna Cieślak (/pl/; born 17 September 1980) is a Polish actress.

 Biography

 Cieślak was born in Szczecin to father Jacek and mother Bożena.
 Her uncle, Bronisław Cieślak, was also an actor.
 She graduated from the AST National Academy of Theatre Arts in 2004.
 Upon graduating, she made her stage debut at the Juliusz Słowacki Theatre.
 In 2015, she was a contestant on the 17th season of Dancing with the Stars: Taniec z gwiazdami, but later withdrew due to injury.

 She married Edward Miszczak at the Church of St. Anne in Kraków on 21 August 2021.
-Through her marriage, she has two stepsons, Szymon and Szczepan.
+Through her marriage, she has two stepsons.